jdc4429/GPT-SoVITS-V2ProPlus-Windows/README.md

 ```
 Powershell script: (Select from CU126, CU128, CU130) (Select from HF, HF-Mirror, ModelScope)<br>
 <br>
-The script takes quite a while to run as it has to download many GB's for the models.<br>
+The script takes quite a while to run as it has to download many gigabytes (About 6.5GB) for the models.<br>

 For help, see Usage Instructions.txt